angelol/smart_account_creator/README.md

 ## How to use?
 Send at least 3 EOS to the contract which is deployed at the EOS account ```accountcreat```.
-In the memo, you give the desired account name, the owner public key and the active public key separated by the ```:``` character.
+In the memo, you give the desired account name, the owner public key and the active public key separated by the ```-``` character.

 For example, if your account name is ```mynewaccount```, your owner key is ```EOS6ra2QHsDr6yMyFaPaNwe3Hz8XmYRj3B68e5tbDchyPTTasgFH9``` and your active key is ```EOS8WcL1CroNrXfdphkohCmea1Jgp7TpqQXrkpcF1gETweeSnphmJ```, the memo string would be:

 ```
-mynewaccount:EOS6ra2QHsDr6yMyFaPaNwe3Hz8XmYRj3B68e5tbDchyPTTasgFH9:EOS8WcL1CroNrXfdphkohCmea1Jgp7TpqQXrkpcF1gETweeSnphmJ
+mynewaccount-EOS6ra2QHsDr6yMyFaPaNwe3Hz8XmYRj3B68e5tbDchyPTTasgFH9-EOS8WcL1CroNrXfdphkohCmea1Jgp7TpqQXrkpcF1gETweeSnphmJ
 ```

-If you want to use the same key for owner and active.
-The second key including the ```:``` separator can be omitted.
+Some exchanges like Binance don't allow to use a long memo.
+In this case or if you use the same key for owner and active, the second key including the ```-``` separator can be omitted.
 So that would be a valid memo string as well:

 ```
-mynewaccount:EOS6ra2QHsDr6yMyFaPaNwe3Hz8XmYRj3B68e5tbDchyPTTasgFH9
+mynewaccount-EOS6ra2QHsDr6yMyFaPaNwe3Hz8XmYRj3B68e5tbDchyPTTasgFH9
 ```
 If you need help, visit the [EOS Account Creator Website](https://eos-account-creator.com/eos/).
 It will assist you in generating they keys and building the correct memo string.